Free Summer Meals for Kids

 If you plan to work with children age 18 and under this summer, you may qualify to serve them free meals.

 - Attend a program training by a sponsor.
-Trainings begin in May.
+Trainings usually begin in May.

 - Help promote summer meals in your community.